ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/HowToFlashImageSD.md

   ```python
   $ sync
   ```
-**Note**: You can also flash Yocto and Android images using Linux host, but make sure, you type the correct image format in your dd command
+**Note**: You can also flash Yocto and Android images using Linux host, but make sure, you type the correct image format in your dd command.

 ## Flash Yocto or Android Image